danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## Stripe Tools

 **Test Clocks.** A colleague pointed me to Stripe's [Test Clocks](https://docs.stripe.com/billing/testing/test-clocks) feature (also called the Simulation API).
-Test Clocks let you create a sandbox where you can fast-forward time.
-You create a customer in the sandbox, give them a subscription, then advance the clock past the renewal date.
+Test Clocks support a simulated environment where you can fast-forward time.
+You create a customer associated with the clock, give them a subscription, then advance the clock past the renewal date.
 Stripe simulates everything that would happen: the renewal attempt, the payment failure, the retries, the subscription cancellation.
 And it sends real webhooks for each event.

 **Stripe CLI.** The [Stripe CLI](https://docs.stripe.com/stripe-cli) is a command-line tool that lets you interact with your Stripe account.
 Critically, when you run `stripe login`, you're authenticated against Stripe's **test mode** only.
 Everything we're doing here — the CLI, the Test Clocks, the test cards — operates entirely in test mode, so there's no risk of touching production data.